DeltaGroupNJUPT/Vina-GPU/README.md

 4. Wait untill the docking process finishes and the output file will be `2bm2_out.pdbqt`

 ## Citation
-If you used VINA-GPU in your work, please cite: Shidi, Tang, Chen Ruiqi, Lin Mengru, Lin Qingde, Zhu Yanxiang, Wu Jiansheng, Hu Haifeng, and Ling Ming.
+If you used Vina-GPU in your work, please cite: Shidi, Tang, Chen Ruiqi, Lin Mengru, Lin Qingde, Zhu Yanxiang, Wu Jiansheng, Hu Haifeng, and Ling Ming.
 "Accelerating AutoDock VINA with GPUs."
 ChemRxiv (2021).
 Print.
 And also the origin AutoDock Vina paper: O. Trott, A. J. Olson, AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization and multithreading, Journal of Computational Chemistry 31 (2010) 455-461.